Herod Agrippa: Imperial court

-In 5 BC, two years after the condemnation of his father, the young Agrippa I was sent by Herod the Great to the imperial court of Rome in the company of Berenice as well as his brothers and sisters.
+In 5 BC, two years after the murder of his father, the young Agrippa I was sent by Herod the Great to the imperial court of Rome in the company of Berenice as well as his brothers and sisters.
 He was supported there by his mother's friend Antonia Minor (sister-in-law of Tiberius – who would become emperor in 14 – and mother of the future emperor Claudius) as well as by Empress Livia, who was the friend of his grandmother.
 Agrippa I grew up in Rome with the children of the imperial family, including Drusus, the young son of Tiberius, to whom he was particularly attached, and Tiberius' nephew Claudius, who was the same age as Agrippa I. He thus lived all his youth in the capital of the empire and personally knew almost all the members of the imperial family.
 At that time, Agrippa I's future appeared to be secured by his privileged relationship with Drusus (the heir apparent of Tiberius) and Claudius.

 As young men, Agrippa I and his friends Claudius and Drusus had a reputation for immorality and excess.
 Agrippa I went into debt as a result of this sumptuous life and received significant financial assistance from his uncle Herod Antipas.
 But Agrippa I's future darkened with the death of Drusus in 23, isolating him and leaving him helpless in the face of his creditors, especially since Berenice probably died at the same time.
 After the death of his son, the distraught Tiberius reacted by removing Agrippa I and Claudius from his court.